JMDKC/jmdkc.github.io/_posts/2018-02-11-von-calhau-kunstraum.md

 ![Black Blob](/Assets/von-calhau-kunstraum.jpg)

 It's solid yet gaseous.
 A bit more surreal than scary, despite the evil red eyes projected onto the ceiling, and the monsterish growls playing in a loop and filling the room.
+Much more black blob than phantom blot!

 The pair don't have much of an online presence: a deliberate choice on the part of the artists, apparently.
 Not even an Instagram account, guys?
 So typically Portuguese to act too cool for the internet, anyway.